python/cpython/Doc/library/logging.config.rst

   possible if you are constructing or modifying the configuration dictionary in code.

+* A string which resolves to a class which is a subclass of ``QueueListener``, such as ``'my,package.CustomListener'``.

+* A dict with a ``()`` key which is constructed in the usual way as discussed in :ref:`logging-config-dict-userdef`.
+The result of this construction should be a callable with the same signature as the ``QueueListener`` initializer.

 If the ``listener`` key is absent, :class:`logging.handlers.QueueListener` is used.

 The values under the ``handlers`` key are the names of other handlers in the configuration (not shown in the above snippet) which will be passed to the queue listener.

-Any custom queue handler and listener classes will need to deal with the same initialization signatures as :class:`~logging.handlers.QueueHandler` and :class:`~logging.handlers.QueueListener`.
+Any custom queue handler and listener classes will need to be defined with the same initialization signatures as :class:`~logging.handlers.QueueHandler` and :class:`~logging.handlers.QueueListener`.